scala/docs.scala-lang/_overviews/scala3-book/ca-extension-methods.md

 aCircle.circumference
 ```

-The compiler also support you if the import is missing by showing a detailed compilation error message such as the following:
+The compiler also supports you if the import is missing by showing a detailed compilation error message such as the following:

 ```text
 value circumference is not a member of Circle, but could be made available as an extension method.